guopeng-jiang/Tank-Mayhem-Pygame/README.md

 # Tank Mayhem (Pygame)

-A classic top-down 2D tank shooter game built with Python and the Pygame library.
+A classic top-down 2D tank shooter game 100% built using Gemini 2.5 Pro with Python and the Pygame library.
 Control your tank, blast varied enemies, collect ammo power-ups, and survive the mayhem in randomly generated arenas!

 Hello from the pygame community. https://www.pygame.org/contribute.html